TLi794/resume/contents/experience.md

 ---

-### **A Privacy-preserving Biometric Identification Technology for Home Use based on WiFi-sensing and Deep Learning**
+### **A Privacy-preserving Biometric Identification Technology for Home Use based on WiFi Sensing**
 **October 2021 – October 2022 | CSIETPP**

-We b.
+In smart-home environments, non-intrusive yet reliable identity recognition is essential for security.
+By replacing privacy-sensitive cameras with ambient WiFi signals, we can authenticate occupants without exposing their visual data.
+Furthermore, the ubiquity and plug-and-play nature of WiFi infrastructure make the solution exceptionally easy to deploy.

 #### Key Contributions:
--
+- Leveraged fine-grained WiFi Channel State Information (CSI) to capture identity-related cues such as gait dynamics, instead of relying on the coarse-grained Received Signal Strength Indicator (RSSI) as in previous research.
+- Designed a lightweight deep-learning classifier for CSI data, lifting identity-recognition accuracy to 94%.

 <p align="center">
   <img src="https://tli794.github.io/resume/contents/figs/wifisensing.png" alt="pipeline" style="width:80%">